-According to United Nations Environment Programme (UNEP) (2007), "Integrated assessment is used to evaluate the environmental, social and economic impacts of trade policies, providing policy makers and trade negotiators with information necessary for decision making that supports sustainable development".
+According to UNEP (2007), "Integrated assessment is used to evaluate the environmental, social and economic impacts of trade policies, providing policy makers and trade negotiators with information necessary for decision making that supports sustainable development".
 It is an interdisciplinary exercise, which combines the interpretation and communication of expertise from various relevant disciplines in a way that highlights the economic, social and environmental impacts associated with a policy.
-The methodology have six key stages, as follows:
+The methodology have six key stages, these are;

-- (1) understanding the policy context; - (2) determining the focus;
+- 1 understanding the policy context

-Using IA to develop policy options
+- 2 determining the focus

+- 3 assessing the impacts

+- 4 developing policy recommendations

-WJEMSD (3) assessing the impacts; 8,2/3 (4) developing policy recommendations; , (5) implementing policy recommendations; and (6) monitoring and evaluating the implementation of the recommendations.
-172 Understanding the policy context and determining the focus are considered to be ex ante IA, while implementing policy recommendations and monitoring and evaluation are considered to be ex post IA with the policy being revised on the basis of the monitoring results.
-Appendix 1 provides more detail on the IA approach.
+- 5 implementing policy recommendations and

+- 6 monitoring and evaluating the implementation of the recommendations.

+Understanding the policy context and determining the focus are considered as exante IA, while implementing policy recommendations and monitoring and evaluation are considered Ex-post IA with the policy being revised on the basis of the monitoring results.
+Annex I - the IA Process, provides more detail of the IA approach.
+The project has two phase, the first phase covers stages 1-4, which has been the focus of this project) while stages 5-6 is to be carried out subsequently.

-The policy context
+THE POLICY CONTEXT

-Sugar was introduced to Jamaica as early as 1494 (Lawson, 1971; Ehrlich, 1970).
-Jamaica was the world's largest sugar exporter throughout the eighteenth and early nineteenth centuries, supplying Britain, the USA and Europe.
-Today, however, Jamaica's sugar industry has costs of production that are among the highest in the African, Caribbean and Pacific (ACP) group of countries.
-The industry suffers from a number of structural and institutional weaknesses (Thornhill, 2007), including run-down capital assets, a crumbling road network that places logistical constraints on the economic transportation of harvested cane, shortages of field workers and a high turnover of professional staff.
-In addition, Jamaica is a small island, which permanently prevents Jamaica from attaining the economies of scale of the world's large sugar producers, such as Brazil and Australia[1].
+Identifying the rationale for conducting the assessment and explicating the general policy context is crucial in conducting the IA.
+Sugar was introduced to Jamaica as early as 1494 (Ehrlich, 1970; Lawson, 1971) Jamaica became the world's largest sugar producer and remained the world's largest sugar exporter throughout the 18th and early 19th centuries, supplying Britain, the USA and Europe.
+However today Jamaica's sugar industry now has costs of production that are among the highest in the African, Caribbean and Pacific (ACP) group of countries .
+The industry also suffers from a number of other structural and institutional weaknesses (Thornhill, 2007), including run-down capital assets, a crumbling road network that places logistical constraints on the economic transportation of harvested cane, shortages of field workers, and a high turnover of professional staff.
+Finally, Jamaica is a small island, which permanently prevents Jamaica from attaining the economies of scale of the world's large sugar producers, such as Brazil and Australia.2

-Over 130 countries now produce sugar, and world sugar production was nearly 143 million tonnes in 2002, so Jamaica's share of world production is now negligible (about 0.1 per cent)[2].
-There has been an equally dramatic reduction in the number of estates and distilleries (from 670 in 1832 to seven in 2006), the tonnage of sugar produced has slumped (from 514,450 in 1965 to 124,206 tonnes in 2005), the contribution to export earnings has fallen (from 49 in 1952 to 1.8 per cent in 2006) and the contribution to GDP has fallen (from 9 in 1953 to 0.8 per cent in 2006).
-Jamaica's sugar industry has continued to survive over the last three decades largely because of the sugar protocol, set up in 1975 between the EU and the 18 ACP sugar-producing countries, which gave these countries access to the EU market and guaranteed, preferential prices (which averaged three times the world price) for an indefinite duration (Thornhill, 2007; Mitchell, 2005).
-However, the sugar protocol was costly, did little to encourage development and was the subject of repeated complaints at the WTO, so the EU announced in September 2007 that the arrangements of the sugar protocol could no longer be maintained, this would be replaced by a new Economic Partnership Agreement (EPA).
+Currently over 130 countries now produce sugar, and world sugar production was nearly 143 million tonnes in 2002, so Jamaica's share of world production is now negligible (about 0.1%).3 There has been an equally dramatic reduction in the number of estates and distilleries (from 670 in 1832 to 7 in 2006), the tonnage of sugar produced has slumped (from 514,450 tonnes in 1965 to 124,206 in 2005), the contribution to export earnings has fallen (from 49% in 1952 to 1.8% in 2006), and the contribution to GDP has fallen (from 9% in 1953 to 0.8% in 2006).
+Jamaica's sugar industry has continued to survive over the last three decades largely because of the Sugar Protocol, set up in 1975 between the EU and the 18 ACP sugar-producing countries, which gave these countries access to the EU market and guaranteed, preferential prices (which averaged three times the world price) for an indefinite duration (Mitchell, 2005; Thornhill, 2007).
+However, the Sugar Protocol was costly, did little to encourage development and was the subject of repeated complaints at the WTO, so the EU announced in September 2007 that the arrangements of the sugar protocol could no longer be maintained, this would be replaced by a new Economic Partnership Agreement (EPA).